TheSnakeFang/fangstastic-blog/content/pages/about.md

 ‍
 Thank you for taking a look at my blog.

-I'm an undergrad student at Carnegie Mellon University currently studying Business Administration and Computer Science.
+I'm a honors graduate of Carnegie Mellon University with majors in Computer Science and Business Administration.

-Interests include lunar rover landing site viewshed analysis, ballroom dance, interior design, the color #7fc6b8, and spending 14 hours migrating my blog onto Medium instead of applying for jobs.
+Interests include lunar rover landing site viewshed analysis, ballroom dance, interior design, the color #7fc6b8, and spending 14 hours creating this stupid blog.

-If you or someone you know may be interested, I'm currently looking for an internship in SWE/PM/Consulting/Growth/anything exciting for Summer 2023.
+Currently GTM @ Replo.
+Also working on an idea for a pricing model for content creator partnerships with sponsors + auto-email negotiation.

-Contact me at kevinfang@cmu.edu :rocket:
+If you want to chat, come on a podcast, or show me a JS framework that works, contact me at kevinfan@alumni.cmu.edu :rocket: